Most useful Commands

 You way of connecting to a pod from the host.

-command in Kubernetes allows you to forward one or more local ports to a port on a Pod (or other Kubernetes resource like a Service).
+The kubectl port-forward command in Kubernetes allows you to forward one or more local ports to a port on a Pod (or other Kubernetes resource like a Service).
 This is useful for debugging or temporarily accessing services running inside your cluster without exposing them externally.

 Use resource type/name such as deployment/my_deployment to select a pod.
-Resource type defaults to pod
+Resource type defaults to pod if omitted.

 Common Use-Case:

-Accessing a web app running in a pod:
+Accessing a web app running in a pod.

 You can now access the service at http://localhost:8080.